 If you have some more time in hand, stop by at this beautiful lake on your way back to Accra.
 Lake Volta is the largest man-made reservoir in the whole world.
 It’s spread across 8502 square kilometres and is used by locals as a means of transport.
 You can sit by the lake, and watch the fishermen rowing away.

 If you like, you can also spend a night here.
-There’s a number of homestays and guesthouses around the lake, and they make for a peaceful retreat.
+There are a number of homestays and guesthouses around the lake, and they make for a peaceful retreat.

 If you want to explore the region but want to stay away from all the hassle, I would suggest you take one of the Eco Volta Adventure Tour from Accra.
 This tour will take you to Afadjato Gbledi, Wli waterfalls and Tafi Atome Monkey Sanctuary.
 This is something I would recommend for people who are short of time and are unfamiliar with the region.